EyosiyasBT/ShowCase/README.md

 # ShowCase - The Home of Proof of Concepts
-Welcome to **ShowCase**, a collection of projects, ideas, and experiments I’ve worked on — whether completed, attempted, or failed.
+Welcome to **ShowCase**, a collection of projects, ideas, and experiments I’ve worked on — whether completed, attempted, or failed [hopefully this will be a place of only completed projects].
 For me, programming is about exploring crazy ideas and trying to bring them to life.
-Most things can be created, and most problems solved, given enough time, effort, and simplification.
+Most things can be created, and most problems solved, given enough time, effort, and simplifications.

 ---